awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-tool.rst

 .. figure:: images/deploy-save-config-tkv.png
    :scale: 85

-To to deploy your web application with the deployment tool, package the application in a .zip file.
+To deploy your web application with the deployment tool, package the application in a .zip file.
-For more information about how to package your application for deployment, go to `How to: Create a Web Deployment Package in Visual Studio <http://msdn.microsoft.com/en-us/library/dd465323.aspx>`_ on MSDN.
+For more information about how to package your application for deployment, go to `How to: Create a Web Deployment Package in Visual Studio <https://msdn.microsoft.com/en-us/library/dd465323.aspx>`_ on MSDN.

 .. _tkv-install-and-invoke: